gullwing-io/bookworms/demo/merged/readme.md

+## Bookworms for merging
+These are sample bookmarks to merge with bookmarks.yaml

+## folder 3
+This is to describe the folder structure

+## sub folder 1
+This is to describe the sub folder structure

+* [sample url 1](https://www.mywebsite.com) - this is used to describe the bookmark

-_These bookmarks were last updated on 06/01/2022, 14:13:55 using [Bookworms](https://github.com/thearegee/bookworms)_
+_These bookmarks were last updated on 06/01/2022, 14:32:45 using [Bookworms](https://github.com/thearegee/bookworms)_